dkharazi/notes/content/notes/deep_learning/regularization.md

 - In other words, the $w(1-\frac{\alpha \lambda}{m})$ term causes the weight to decay in proportion to its size
 - For this reason, we sometimes refer to L2 normalization as *weight decay*

+### Other Ways of Reducing Overfitting
+- As we've already mentioned, regularization is a great way of reducing overfitting
+- However, we can use other methods to reduce overfitting in our neural network
+- Here are a few:
+	- Dropout Regularization
+		- This is another regularization method
+	- Data Augmentation
+		- This involves adjusting input images to generate more data
+		- Meaning, we could take our input images and flip, zoom, distort, etc.
+	- Early Stopping
+		- This involves stopping the training of a neural network early
+		- Specifically, we're trying to find the optimal number of iterations the provide us with the best parameters

 ---

 ### tldr